 Application (program) events.
 Events are classified as error, warning, or information, depending on the severity of the event.
 An error is a significant problem, such as loss of data.
-A warning is an event that is not necessarily significant, but might indicate a possible future problem.
+A warning is an event that isn't necessarily significant, but might indicate a possible future problem.
 An information event describes the successful operation of a program, driver, or service.

 Security-related events.
-These events are called audits and are described as successful or failed, depending on the event, such as whether a user trying to log on to Windows was successful.
+These events are called audits and are described as successful or failed depending on the event, such as whether a user trying to log on to Windows was successful.

 Setup events.
 Computers that are configured as domain controllers will have additional logs displayed here.